ravindu644/Android-Kernel-Tutorials/README.md

 **💡 Better to Know:** A **defconfig** (default configuration) is like a preset settings file for the kernel.

 - It tells the build system which features to enable or disable.
-Instead of selecting options manually, defconfig saves all settings in one place.

 **So, Open the build script in a text editor and make these changes:**